 As well as having some relaxing deep pink and brown noise, there are favorites like rain, sea waves, and birds.
 There are also a few for kids, such as a lullaby, music box, and heartbeat.

-The D3 Pro has clearly labeled category buttons, making it convenient to cycle through the sound types.
-The speaker delivers clear and impressively loud sound, with surprisingly good bass quality for a white noise machine.
-The device is close to the LectroFan Evo in maximum volume, reaching over 70 decibels.
+The D3 Pro has clearly labeled category buttons, making it faster to cycle through the sounds and find the one you want.
+The speaker is clear and loud if you need it to be, with decent bass for a white noise machine.
+It’s close to the LectroFan Evo in maximum volume, reaching over 70 decibels when I tested it with a decibel meter.

-One notable feature is its internal rechargeable battery, which takes only two hours to fully charge and lasts over eight hours.
-This is especially useful for parents, providing flexibility in where you place it in a bedroom.
+A convenient feature is the internal rechargeable battery, which takes only two hours to fully charge and lasts over eight hours.
+This is very handy as it means you can place it where you like in a room without needing to think of where a power outlet is.
 It also has useful auto-off timers from 30 to 90 minutes, and a 3.5mm headphone jack for private listening.

-Two minor downsides include some sounds having a white noise background and the device coming with just a USB cable to charge or power it.
-However, they will send you a power adaptor if you request it.
+Two minor downsides include some nature sounds having a soft white noise background and the device coming with just a USB cable to charge or power it.
+Personally, I don’t mind about the lack of an adaptor as I already have enough USB outlets, but it’s something to be aware of.

-All in all, the Dreamegg D3 Pro strikes just the right balance between sound variety, quality, user-friendly features, and affordability.
+All in all, the Dreamegg D3 Pro strikes a good balance between sound variety, quality, user-friendly features, and affordability.
 It’s usually available for under $40 in the US and under £40 in the UK, putting it in the middle of the typical price range for white noise machines.

 Find out more in my full Dreamegg D3 Pro review.